edespino/cloudberry-site/docs/sys-utilities/createdb.md

 **`-h host | --host=HOSTNAME`**

-The host name of the machine on which the Cloudberry Database coordinator server is running.
+The host name of the machine on which the Apache Cloudberry coordinator server is running.
 If not specified, reads from the environment variable `PGHOST` or defaults to localhost.

 **`-p port | --port=PORT`**

-The TCP port on which the Cloudberry Database coordinator server is listening for connections.
+The TCP port on which the Apache Cloudberry coordinator server is listening for connections.
 If not specified, reads from the environment variable `PGPORT` or defaults to 5432.

 **`-U username | --username=USERNAME`**